USask Senate

 - the Minister of Advanced Education and the Deputy Minister

-- 14 electoral district members
+- 14 elected district members

 - six undergraduate students and one graduate student